Spiderpig86/blog/drafts/Extensions Google Chrome's Soft Underbelly (Part 1).md

 ![onUpdate Events](https://raw.githubusercontent.com/Spiderpig86/blog/master/images/Extensions%20Google%20Chromes%20Soft%20Underbelly%20Part%201/onUpdate.PNG)

 If these findings tell us anything, it's that the extension is trying to execute some code whenever the tab gets updated.
-Once executed, it deletes itself in order to hide from the user.
+Once executed, it deletes itself to hide from the user.

 ##### This Extension Has Friends